monsterlimo/gpconnect/pages/overview/overview_pathways.md

 This GitHub repository contains all the technical resources you need to connect between clinical systems and GP data using the GP Connect FHIR® APIs.

-To continue on your development journey, follow the relevant pathway.
+To continue on your development journey, follow the relevant pathway:

 <div class="row">
          <div class="col-lg-12">